teymurgahramanov/app22/README.md

 # App22
-_The most useful web application to perform tests in Kubernetes!_
+_The most useful web app to play with Kubernetes!_

 ## Features ###
 With App22 you can do the following: